 - After following these steps, restart Outlook normally.

 - If now the issue doesn't occur, proceed to the next step.
 This indicates that there are some problematic add-ins in Outlook that are causing the "Outlook crashes on startup" issue.

 Note: If you have recently updated your outlook 365 application and if it is crashing during startup, trying to start Outlook in safe mode is not effective.
 You will need to fix Outlook 365 crash with the specific workarounds given in the highlighted informative write-up.

-Add-ins improves your Outlook by providing more features and enhancements.
-But in some cases, it may interfere with the normal functioning and may cause Outlook to crash/hang.
+Add-ins improve your Outlook by providing more features and enhancements.
+But in some cases, it may interfere with normal functioning and may cause Outlook to crash/hang.
 To disable add-ins, follow the instructions below.

 - Click File > Options > Add-ins

 - In the Manage drop-down menu, select COM-Add-ins > Go

 - Check the add-ins that are enabled and uncheck them.
 Save the changes and restart Outlook.

 If your Outlook is working fine now, it means add-ins are the culprit.
 But it is important to identify the specific add-in that was causing trouble.
 To identify that, check the add-ins one at a time and restart Outlook.
 Repeat the process for all the add-ins that were selected earlier and wait until the Outlook crashing problem repeats.